-Rule 1: Use brackets around words you add to a quotation.
+Rule 1: Use brackets around words you add or change inside a quotation.

 Example: After creating Microsoft, "Bill [Gates] became the world's wealthiest person."
+(Bill Gates's last name was added)

 Rule 2: Use [sic] in a quotation that has a spelling or grammar mistake.
-The sic means "seen in context" and tells your teacher that the error is not your fault.
+The sic stands for a Latin expression that means "that's really how it appears in the original source" and tells your reader that the error is not your fault.

-Example: In an article on human mental health, Dr. Phil states, "people are much too good at lying when it comes to there [sic] relationships."
+Example: In an article on human mental health, Dr. Phil states, "people are much too good at lying when it comes to there [sic] relationships." (there should be spelled they're)